Interview: A conversation with change management expert Dr Hanjo Gergs

 b) Digitalisation: Digitalisation has also transformed change management.
 Companies are using digital tools to plan and implement change processes.
 Communication and collaboration within the context of change processes are also increasingly taking place digitally.

 f) Leadership: The role of managers in change management is becoming increasingly important.
 They must initiate, steer and communicate the change process.
-In doing so, it is also crucial to convey trust and credibility.
+In doing so, it is also essential to convey trust and credibility.

 g) Data analysis: Data is also increasingly being used in change management to steer and optimise the change process.
-Companies rely on data analytics to measure and adjust the progress of change.
+Companies rely on data analytics to measure and adjust the progress of the change.

 Let’s turn to the first trend you mentioned.
 Is agility a ‘panacea’, or what do companies need to bear in mind here?